Deltares/ra2ce/README.rst

 test is exiting without errors, the user should change this to config.json to perform their own analysis.

 User input
 ==========

-THe user needs to fill out the document to\_fill\_in.xlsx and has to choose for several options.
+The user needs to fill out the document to\_fill\_in.xlsx and has to choose for several options.
 Multiple analysis can be done: add another row with settings for the different calculations.
 Below is an overview of the user input variables.
-All relative paths are described in the Config file.
-All geospatial files should be projected in EPSG: 4326
+All relative paths are described in the *config* file.
+All geospatial files should be projected in *EPSG:4326*.

 analysis\_name
 --------------

-Name that you want to give to the analysis (output files will start with this name)
+Name that you want to give to the analysis.
+All output files will start with this name.

 analysis
 --------